ModernKit/xcloud-keyboard-mouse/README.md

 ## Show your support

-Like this extension?
-Why not [buy me a coffee](https://www.buymeacoffee.com/idolize)?
-I really appreciate it!

-You can also purchase the premium version directly inside the extension 🙏
+You also purchase the premium version directly inside the extension 🙏

 ## Need help?

-Feel free to [file an issue](https://github.com/idolize/xcloud-keyboard-mouse/issues), [post on Reddit](https://www.reddit.com/r/xcloudkeyboardmouse/), or [join the Discord discussion](https://discord.gg/5Jp9drge9m).
+Please contact support@modernkit.one for support.